Tag: Professional Dog Trainer

 Pet dog trainer, field dog trainer, working k9 handler, service dog trainer, competitive bite sports decoy, competition obedience master.
 The list of areas of expertise is long.
 Many areas overlap and intersect – but sometimes important nuances don’t.

-How long should it take to have well trained, well behaved dog?
-For the Earl family it was 8 years of challenges before they found the right training and techniques to turn their two into a more mannerly duo.
-However, once they learned about how the electronic collar could help them it was only two weeks until the problems were solve.
+How long should it take to have well well-trained, well-behaved dog?
+For the Earl family, it was eight years of challenges before they found the proper training and techniques to turn their two into a more mannerly duo.
+However, once they learned about how the electronic collar could help them, it was only two weeks until the problems were solved.
 They were then on the way to the more enjoyable life they had envisioned with their dogs.

 I’d like to share the story of Prince, a Boston Terrier who helped define my career as a professional trainer and particularly my learning curve about how a remote dog training collar can assist in rehabilitating dog’s with aggression issues.